zonque/AlRide/README.md

 # AlRide - simple ride sharing platform

-AlRide is a ride sharing platform that is a simple as is gets.
+AlRide is a ride sharing platform that is as simple as is gets.

 Anyone may enter ride offers and ride requests, and other people are able to contact the submitter through a contact form.
 The email address is not shown to anyone on the